patrix87/PowerShellGSM/README.md

 4. Copy and rename `launchers/run.cmd` to select your server configuration file.
     EG: copy and rename `run.cmd` to `icarus.cmd` to start `icarus.psm1` Icarus server.
 5. Launch your server with your `.cmd` file in the `launchers` folder.
+6. The powershell window will open, install the server then stop the server and close to let you edit server files.
+7. On the second launch it will start the server and configure the scheduled task to keep the server running and updated.
+8. To disable a server, rename it's config file from the configs folder to something else.

 # Requirements